schanky/matching-game/README.md

 ## Dependencies
 The game uses two separate [google fonts](https://fonts.googleapis.com/css?family=Quicksand:300%7CYanone+Kaffeesatz:300):
 1. Quicksand
-    Used for headings
+    -   used for headings
 2. Yanone Kaffeesatz
-    Used for text
+    -   used for text

 ## Future Developments
 - include an OMG mode (hardest difficulty, including a countdown timer, instead of a regular one.)